jdbarras-prft/react-level-1/docs/01-react-part-1.md

 React:

-React-dom and mounting to a root dom element
+React-dom and mounting to a root dom element vs mounting to something else

 Functional Components